cxw620/rust-polyglot/docs/types.rst

 A **slice** is a contiguous sequence of objects of the same type, with size known at run-time.
-The slice itself (``[T]``) means the actual data, not a pointers to it - rather an abstract concept.
+The slice itself (``[T]``) means the actual data, not a pointer to it - rather an abstract concept.
 Normally one works with ``&[T]``, which is a reference to a slice.
 This consists of a pointer to the start, and a length.